Bin-Cao/XQueryer/match/README.md

 ### Folders

 * `strict`:
-  Contains diffraction data and structure data of strictly matched RRUFF entries.
+  Contains diffraction and structure data of **strictly matched** RRUFF entries.
+Identified structures share the same elements and lattice constants.

 * `relaxed`:
-  Contains diffraction data and structure data of relaxed matched RRUFF entries.
+  Contains diffraction and structure data of **relaxed matched** RRUFF entries.
+Identified structures may have different elements but share the same lattice constants.

 * `MP_data`:
-  Contains diffraction data and structure data of matched MP entries.
+  Contains diffraction and structure data of MP entries.
-  **If an unstable connection interrupts the download of the entire folder, a ZIP archive is also available on [HuggingFace](https://huggingface.co/datasets/caobin/PyXplore/resolve/main/MP_data.zip?download=true).**
+  **If an unstable connection interrupts the download of this folder, a ZIP archive is also available on [HuggingFace](https://huggingface.co/datasets/caobin/PyXplore/resolve/main/MP_data.zip?download=true).**

+Note: All matches are subject to certain tolerances, as no two crystals are perfectly identical.
+The reference structure derived from **XQueryer** serves as the input for further structure determination during the refinement step.